 B. STRUCTURE.
-Six faculty members to represent a broad spectrum of the UI community, an academic dean from one of the six colleges representing the honors curriculum (college representation to rotate on an annual basis), President of the Honors Student Advisory Board or designee, and (w/o vote) director of the University Honors Program (UHP), associate director of the UHP, program advisor of the UHP (staff).
+Six faculty members to represent a broad spectrum of the UI community, an academic dean from one of the six colleges representing the honors curriculum (college representation to rotate on an annual basis), President of the Honors Student Advisory Board or designee, and (w/o vote) director of the University Honors Program (UHP), program advisor of the UHP (staff).
 The latter serves as secretary.
-One of the six appointed faculty members serves as chair. [rev. 7-97, 7-03, 7-05, 7-06, ed.
+One of the six appointed faculty members serves as chair. [rev. 7-97, 7-03, 7-05, 7-06, 3-14, ed.
 7-98, 7-10]

 INSTITUTIONAL REVIEW BOARD

 A. FUNCTION.
-The federal government requires the University to designate an Institutional Review Board (IRB) to ensure that human participant research conducted under the auspices of the University meets federal requirements.
-Under the approved federal-wide assurance (FWA00005639) for the University, the IRB shall apply the regulations set forth by HHS (www.hhs.gov) at 45 CFR 46 to all human participant research, regardless of funding source, and shall be guided by the ethical principles set forth in The Belmont Report: Ethical Principles and Guidelines for the Protection of Human Subjects of Research of the National Commission for the Protection of Human Subjects.
-The IRB shall also apply the human participant research regulations established by the Food and Drug Administration for clinical investigations involving drugs, biologics, medical devices, and other test articles.
+The federal government requires the University of Idaho (University) to designate an Institutional Review Board (IRB) to ensure that human subject research conducted under the auspices of the University meets federal requirements.
+Under the approved federal-wide assurance for the University, the IRB shall apply the regulations set forth by United States Department of Health and Human Services (HHS) at 45 CFR 46 to all federally funded human subject research, and shall be guided by the ethical principles set forth in The Belmont Report: Ethical Principles and Guidelines for the Protection of Human Subjects of Research of the National Commission for the Protection of Human Subjects.
+All non-federally funded or unfunded human subject research shall comply with these regulations unless otherwise specified by University policy.
+The IRB shall also apply the human subject research regulations established by the Food and Drug Administration for clinical investigations involving drugs, biologics, medical devices, and other test articles.
 (21 CFR 50; 56; 312, and 812).
-The IRB shall act in conformance with other federal laws and regulations germane to human participant research and with state and local law that serves to elucidate and supplement federal regulations for human subject research.
-[See FSH 5200.]
+The IRB shall not approve FDA-regulated human subject research without prior approval for such research from the Office of Research and Economic Development.
+The IRB shall act in conformance with other federal laws and regulations germane to human subject research and with applicable state and local law.
+[See FSH 5200.] [rev. 7-18]

 A-1.
-Research that has been approved by the IRB may be subject to further review and approval or disapproval by UI officials.
-However, university officials may not approve research that has not been approved by the IRB.
-(45 CFR 46.112)
+Human subject research that has been approved by the IRB may be subject to further review and approval by University officials.
+However, a University official may not approve such research, or that portion of a research project that constitutes human subject research, if it has not been approved by the IRB. [rev. 7-18]

-The committee also serves as an advisory body to the VP for Research and Economic Development for Human Subjects/Participants Research Matters.
+A-2.
+The committee serves as an advisory body to the Vice President for Research and Economic Development for matters related to human subject research.

 B. STRUCTURE AND MEMBERSHIP.

+B-2.
+The Director of Research Assurances serves as an ex officio non-voting member to assist in representing institutional commitments and regulations. [ed.
+7-18]

 B-3.
-The position of Chief Research Compliance Officer serves in the capacity of a non-voting standing committee member to assist in representing institutional commitments and regulations, [45 CFR 46.107(a)].
+The IRB shall include at least one member whose primary concerns are in scientific areas and one member whose primary concerns are in nonscientific areas. [ed.
+7-18]

 B-4.
-The IRB shall include one member whose primary concerns are in scientific areas and one member whose main concerns are in nonscientific areas [45 CFR 46.107(c)].
+The IRB shall include one member who is not otherwise affiliated with the institution and who is not part of the immediate family of a person affiliated with the institution. [ed.
+7-18]

 B-5.
-The IRB shall include one member who is not otherwise affiliated with the institution and who is not part of the immediate family of a person who is affiliated with the institution [45 CFR 46.107(d)].
+At its discretion, the IRB may invite individuals with competence in special areas to assist in the review of issues that require expertise beyond or in addition to that available on the IRB.
+These individuals may not vote with the IRB. [ed.
+7-18]

 B-6.
-The IRB may, in its discretion, invite individuals with competence in special areas to assist in the review of issues which require expertise beyond or in addition to that available on the IRB.
-These individuals may not vote with the IRB [45 CFR 46.107(f)].

-B-7.
-The Signatory Official, who is the VP for Research and Economic Development may remove and replace a committee member at any time.
-If and when he/she determines that the member is unwilling or unable to carry out committee functions.
+The Vice President for Research and Economic Development may remove and replace a committee member at any time the member is unwilling or unable to carry out committee functions. [ed.
+7-18]

 INFORMATION TECHNOLOGY COMMITTEE